tsayen/dom-to-image/README.md

 #### cacheBust

 Set to true to append the current time as a query string to URL requests to enable cache busting.
-Defaults to true
+Defaults to false

-#### placeholder
+#### imagePlaceholder

 A data URL for a placeholder image that will be used when fetching an image fails.
-Defaults to grey 1x1 image
+Defaults to undefined and will throw an error on failed images

 ## Browsers